lingui/js-lingui/website/docs/releases/migration-4.md

 Read more about custom extractor on the [Advanced: Custom Extractor](/guides/custom-extractor) page.

-### Configuration migrations for deprecated options were deleted.
+### Configuration migrations for deprecated options were deleted

-Migration for older
+Migration for the following older options:
- - `LinguiConfig.localeDir`,
+- `localeDir`,
- - `LinguiConfig.srcPathDirs`,
+- `srcPathDirs`,
- - `LinguiConfig.srcPathIgnorePatterns`
+- `srcPathIgnorePatterns`,
- - `LinguiConfig.fallbackLocale`
+- `fallbackLocale`

-Were deleted from source code.
-This should affect only users who migrate v2 -> v4 directly.
+were deleted from the source code.
+This should affect only users who are migrating from `v2` to `v4` directly.